 The Ranch Horse Team is designed to teach students the principles of training and showing horses in ranch horse competitions.
-With the emphasis always on learning and improving the student's riding and training skills, the program has become a popular and important part of the total horse teaching program at Texas A&M University.
-In April of 2007, the first intercollegiate Stock Horse Competition was held and Texas A&M was one of six colleges to compete.
-More competitions between colleges, always with emphasis on learning through competing, have been planned.
+With the emphasis always on learning and improving the students' riding and training skills, the program has become a popular and important part of the total horse teaching program at Texas A&M University.
+In April 2007, the first intercollegiate Stock Horse Competition was held, and Texas A&M was one of six colleges to compete.
+Competitions consist of trail, ranch pleasure, reining, and working cowhorse events.